obreitwi/asfa/README.md

   allow from all
 </Directory>
 ```
-Make sure that Options does not contain `Indexes`, otherwise any visitor could
-_very_ easily access all uploaded files.
+Make sure that Options does not contain `Indexes`, otherwise any visitor could _very_ easily access all uploaded files!

 #### nginx